-The sharp declines and sharp recoveries in the stock market this past week was emotionally draining for many investors.
-The only people that benefited from the significant increase in volatility over the last few weeks were the financial media.
-Given the positive fundamentals and market environment we described in our note last week, we still see this as a ‘market event’ and not the beginning of a bear market.
-Importantly, we can assure you that we are continuously are reviewing our trusted indicators and data to evaluate our market views.
+The sharp declines and sharp recoveries in the stock market this past week were emotionally draining for many investors.
+The main beneficiaries from the significant increase in volatility over the last few weeks were the financial media.
+Given the positive fundamentals and market environment we described in our note last week, we still see this as a “market event” and not the beginning of a bear market.
+Importantly, we can assure you that we are continuously reviewing our trusted indicators and data to evaluate our market views.

 What do corrections “look” like?

-In looking at corrections historically, we look at corrections in terms of magnitude and duration (peak to trough).
+In studying corrections historically, we look at them in terms of magnitude and duration (peak to trough).
 A few observations to note:

 - The three shortest corrections lasted 18, 20 and 28 days.